Diabetes & Erectile Dysfunction: What You Need to KnowDr. Surya Bhagwati

 Diabetes is known to be a common cause of erectile dysfunction because of its damaging effects on both nerve function and blood vessels.
 In other words, it reduces sensitivity of nerves that regulate erections and it also affects blood flow to the penis.
 In healthy men, sexual arousal triggers the release of nitric oxide into the blood stream.
 This chemical signals blood vessels and muscles in the penis to relax, thereby allowing increased blood flow to the organ.
 This is how an erection is achieved.

-When a man is affected with diabetes, impaired insulin sensitivity, and poor management of the condition can lead to blood sugar levels spikes.
+When a man is affected with diabetes, and poor management of the condition can lead to blood sugar levels spikes.
 If these levels of blood sugar rise significantly, they can cause a drop in production of nitric oxide.
 This hijacks the entire chain of arousal, as it means that the signals are weaker and there is inadequate blood flow to the penis for strong erections.

 In addition, diabetes also affects sex drive directly, which can sometimes lead to weaker erections because of low arousal or poor sex drive.
 This is because the male sexual drive is strongly influenced by the hormone testosterone and these hormonal levels have been shown to be lower in diabetic men.
 Type-2 diabetes is also closely linked with weight gain and obesity, which may have contributed to the development of the condition in the first place or are exacerbated by it.
 Either way, these co-existing conditions can also raise the risk of erectile dysfunction because of their ill effects on blood flow and cardiovascular function.